Openmacro/openmacro/README.md

 ```

 ## Extensions
-openmacro supports custom RAG extensions for modularity and theoretically infinite capabilities!
+openmacro supports custom RAG extensions for modularity and better capabilities!
 By default, the `browser` and `email` extensions are installed.

 ### Writing Extensions
 Write extensions using the template: